vhuang1211/malicious_url_detection/README.md

 # Data Science for Cybersecurity - Final Project

 This is my final project in the course of [Data Science for Cybersecurity](https://sites.google.com/view/mikehsiao/teaching/data-science-for-cybersecurity-2022?authuser=0).
-Students are required to perform the analysis in security-related dataset using artificial intelligence techniques.
+This project requires us to perform the analysis of security-related dataset using artificial intelligence techniques.

 ## Topic